 Following on from Australia hosting the World Youth Championships in 2008, Sport Climbing Australia was pretty burnt out.
 Carlie and her husband Rob joined the board and really lead the way for the SCA for the next 7 years.
 They each put in a huge effort over a long period to continue developing the sport in Australia including coaching for that time too.

 Over the years, Carlie has climbed many of the classics at Nowra and in the Blue Mountains.
-Climbing up to grade 30 and bouldering V9.
+Climbing up to grade 31 and bouldering V9.
 Cheesemonster 30 is one of her best sends and Ain’t No Sunshine 28 is one of her favourites.
 She recently just sent Double Adapter (31) and Middle Earth (30) in the one day!

 In the last 10 years she has become a National Head Setter in Lead and Boulder.
 Setting at nearly every National Championship apart from taking a short break when her son Remy was born.
 She currently is also an official IFSC route setter and has set at a number of international competitions including being head route setter at the IFSC Paraclimbing World Championships in Russia.

-At age 39, with a family and busy job managing Sydney Indoor Climbing Gym Villawood, Carlie still keeps getting better and better.
+At age 40, with a family and busy job managing Sydney Indoor Climbing Gym Villawood, Carlie still keeps getting better and better.
 Over the past year, she has climbed some Blue Mountains classics including Don’t Believe The Tripe 29, Bernie Loves Tofu 28 and Green Eggs and Ham 28.
 Returning to Nowra for the winter season, she sent Non-Dairy Cheese-Like Substitute 30.
 She then went on to climb her goal grad of 8b (31) with Double Adaptor as well as Middle Earth at the Gateway Blue Mountains.